kayr7/kayr7.github.io/content/post/aifuture/index.md

 tags: []
 categories: []
 date: '2023-05-10T00:00:00Z'
-featured: false
+featured: true
 draft: false

 image:
-  caption: 'image depicting a sleek, modern computer terminal.
+  caption: 'mage depicting a sleek, modern computer terminal.
 On its screen, display a vibrant, complex neural network visualization.
 Emerging from the screen, show a variety of tangible outputs in the form of physical objects: a piece of text morphing into a book, a digital design transforming into a 3D model, and an image turning into a real photograph.'
   focal_point: ''
   preview_only: false
 ---